MicrosoftDocs/powerapps-docs/powerapps-docs/functions/function-isblank-isempty.md

 ## Overview
 *Blank* is a placeholder for "no value" or "unknown value."
 A **[Text input](../controls/control-text-input.md)** control is *blank* if the user hasn't typed any characters in it.
 The same control is no longer *blank* as soon as the user types a character in it.
 Some data sources can store and return NULL values, which are represented in PowerApps as *blank*.

+> [!NOTE]
-**Note**: At this time, storing *blank* values is supported only for local collections.
+> At this time, storing *blank* values is supported only for local collections.
 We know that many data sources support *blank* (NULL) values, and we're working to lift this limitation.

 Any property or calculated value can be *blank*.
 For example, a Boolean value normally has one of two values: **true** or **false**.
 But in addition to these two, it can also be *blank*.
 This is similar to Microsoft Excel, where a worksheet cell starts out as blank but can hold the values **TRUE** or **FALSE**, among others.
 At any time, the contents of the cell can be removed, and it would return to a *blank* state.